 - Cannot use a Medicare Supplement plan with a Medicare Advantage plan

-Wickenburg Hospital is a Critical Access Hospital and our Clinics are Rural Health Clinics.
+Wickenburg Community Hospital is a Critical Access Hospital and Community Hospital Clinics are Rural Health Clinics.
 All our providers participate with Medicare but are not contracted with all Medicare Advantage Plans.
 If you prefer to use us as your provider for services, here are some questions to ask insurances when considering an Advantage plan:

 - Are my current providers and hospitals contracted with this plan?